spcl/serverless-benchmarks/docs/platforms.md

 **Save these credentials - the password is non-retrievable!
 Provide them to SeBS through environmental variables**, and we will create additional resources (storage account, resource group) to deploy functions.
 We will create a storage account and the resource group and handle access keys.

+> **Warning**
+> The tool assumes there is only one subscription active on the account.
+If you want to bind the newly created service principal to a specific subscription, or the created credentials do not work with SeBS and you see errors such as "No subscriptions found for X", then you must specify a subscription when creating the service principal.
+Check your subscription ID on in the Azure portal, and use the CLI option `tools/create_azure_credentials.py --subscription <SUBSCRIPTION_ID>`.

 ### Resources